Actual Expansion of Copper Solution

 Temperature Rise - (Measured in Kelvin) - Temperature Rise is the increment in temperature of a unit mass when the heat is applied.

-Length of Bar - (Measured in Meter) - Length Of Bar is defined as the total length of the Bar.
+Length of Bar - (Measured in Meter) - Length of Bar typically refers to the physical measurement of the bar along its longest dimension.

 Compressive Stress on Bar - (Measured in Pascal) - Compressive Stress on Bar is the force that is responsible for the deformation of the material such that the volume of the material reduces.

-Young's Modulus Bar - (Measured in Pascal) - Young's Modulus Bar is a mechanical property of linear elastic solid substances.
-It describes the relationship between longitudinal stress and longitudinal strain.
+Young's Modulus Bar - (Measured in Pascal) - Young's Modulus Bar is a measure of the stiffness of a material.
+It quantifies the relationship between stress and strain in a material under tension or compression.

 STEP 1: Convert Input(s) to Base Unit